THE BACKSTORY: ALL ABOUT THE CREATION OF EMERALDS, A PASSIONATE GUIDE

 “If you are interested to discover which of them are dealers and which are brokers, you have only to peer into their faces.
 The haggard and pale, the worried-looking ones, those are the dealers.
 The sleekly complacent and jesting ones are the brokers.
 Must I explain?
 The dealer has to take and give credit.
 Any error of judgment when appraising goods is upon his own head and his is the entire risk.
 But the broker is merely the go-between.
 Heads or tails, he wins.
 He obtains a brokerage from both buyer and seller, 1 percent from either side, and the merchants have to pay him whether they register a gain or a loss.”

 Below, you see three images of a modern comisionista in the office of Oscar Baquero in Edificio America.
-Behind her is Italian emerald dealer Paolo offering a running commentary of the transaction: I had just bought a small emerald, and rather than the usual 20 day terms for payment, I paid in cash, resulting in a warm smile.
+Behind her is Italian emerald dealer Paolo Magnani offering a running commentary of the transaction: I had just bought a small emerald, and rather than the usual 20 day terms for payment, I paid in cash, resulting in a warm smile.

 Thank you for your help.